 VARI has established policies and procedures to identify, review, and manage institutional conflicts of interest and to ensure the independence of IRB review.
-This information can be located at www.vai.org, in Institutional Conflict of Interest Policy (COM-POL-009).
+This information can be located in Institutional Conflict of Interest Policy (COI-POL-003).

 4.7.5 Significant New Findings